 The Wi-Fi GW MUST support manual selection of a channel.

-The Wi-Fi GW MUST support selection of 1, 6, and 11 channels only for the 2.4 GHz frequency band.
+The Wi-Fi GW MUST support selection of 1, 6, and 11 channels only.

 The Wi-Fi GW MUST allow the operator to select between Manual and Auto channel selection mode.